realbytecode/gemmaboard_tuning/README.md

 ### Model Management

-Models are specified in `models.txt` (not included in Docker image):
+Models are specified in `models.txt` and automatically downloaded when the container starts:
-- Edit `models.txt` to add/remove models
+- Edit `models.txt` to add/remove models (one per line)
-- Models downloaded on pod startup (cached in volume)
+- Models are downloaded via the `OLLAMA_MODELS` environment variable
-- No Docker rebuild needed for model changes
+- The Docker image remains lightweight (~1GB) as models are downloaded at runtime
+- Models are cached in the container/pod volume for faster subsequent starts

 Example `models.txt`:
 ```